 The SSDI Process

-There are four levels in the Social Security Administration's (SSA) review and award system, plus an additional level that takes the applicant out of the SSA system.
+There are four levels in the Social Security Administration's (SSA) review and award system, plus an additional level that that reaches the Federal District Court (FDC).
 Few applicants will pass through all five levels:

-- Level Five - Federal Court.
-There is also an additional appeal available which is pursued by less than one percent of claimants -- Federal District Court (FDC).
-Approximately 70 percent of these are denied with a small amount receiving a decision in FDC that resulted in an award.
-The remainder of those are remanded (sent back) to the hearing level for an additional hearing.
+- The final level in the appeal process is the federal court system.
+Less than 1% of all claims reach this level.
+Approximately 70% of these appeals are denied with a small amount receiving a decision in FDC that resulted in an award.
+The remainder of those are remanded or sent back to the hearing level for an additional hearing.

 Allsup does not charge a fee unless it obtains your SSDI benefits.
 The SSA governs the fee.
 Typically, under the SSA's fee agreement approval process, we receive 25 percent of the retroactive award, not to exceed $6,000.
 If you do not receive a retroactive award amount, your fee could be much less.
 All future monthly benefit payments go directly to you.

 Award: If your claim is awarded, the general guidelines regarding when to expect payment, including retroactive payments (if applicable), are two to four weeks for claims awarded at levels one and two, and one to three months for claims awarded at levels three and four.
 These time frames represent an average or general guideline - specific time frames may be shorter or longer.